GSA/datagov-harvester/README.md

 This project is using `poetry` to manage this project.
 Install [here](https://python-poetry.org/docs/#installation).

+For those using pyenv, you can install [via curl](https://python-poetry.org/docs/#installing-with-the-official-installer)

 Once installed, `poetry install` installs dependencies into a local virtual environment.

 ## Testing